bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

   // sends a "check" event for the "huddle" feature which is shown in the
   // Bucket UI.

-  // On usage, call `track` to let Bucket know that a user "used" the feature track();
+  // On usage, call `track` to let Bucket know that a user interacted with the feature track();

   // Use `requestFeedback` to create "Send feedback" buttons easily for specific
-  // features
-  requestFeedback({ title: "Tell us what you think of Huddles" });
+  // features.
+This is not related to `track` and you can call them individually. requestFeedback({ title: "Tell us what you think of Huddles" });
 }